LibrariesHacked/librarylab/about.md

 # About

-What is this and who is involved?
+What and who is this?
 {: .fs-6 .fw-300 }

 The initial setup of this site has been completed by Dave from [Libraries Hacked](https://blog.librarydata.uk).
 You can [contact me on Twitter](https://twitter.com/librarieshacked) or [send me an email](mailto:info@librarieshacked.org)